Falkland Islands wolf

-Traditionally, it had been supposed that the most closely related genus was Lycalopex, including the culpeo, which has been introduced to the Falkland Islands in modern times.
+It was once believed that the most closely related genus was Lycalopex, including the culpeo, a fox-like mammal which was introduced to the Falkland Islands in modern times.
 A 2009 cladistic analysis of DNA identified the Falkland Islands wolf's closest living relative as the maned wolf (Chrysocyon brachyurus), an unusually long-legged, fox-like South American canid, from which it separated about 6.7 million years ago.
-However, the Falkland Islands wolf diverged from its mainland ancestor Dusicyon avus very recently, around 16,000 years ago.
+However, the Falkland Islands wolf diverged from its mainland ancestor Dusicyon avus only around 16,000 years ago.
 Dusicyon avus persisted on the South American mainland until around 400 years ago.

-The Falkland Islands wolf existed on both West and East Falkland, but Charles Darwin was uncertain if they were differentiated varieties or subspecies.
+The Falkland Islands wolf existed on both West and East Falkland.
+Charles Darwin was uncertain if they were differentiated varieties or subspecies.
 Its fur had a tawny colour and the tip of the tail was white.
-Its diet is unknown, but due to the absence of native rodents on the Falklands, probably consisted of ground-nesting birds, such as geese and penguins, seal pups and insects, as well as seashore scavenging.
-It has sometimes been said that it may have lived in burrows.
+Its diet is unknown, but without native rodents on the Falklands, the Falkland Islands wolf likely subsisted on seashore scavenging, ground-nesting birds, like geese and penguins, as well as seal pups and insects.
+It has been suggested they may have lived in burrows.

+Recent studies suggest it may have either naturally colonized the Falkland Islands or originate from domesticated Dusicyon avus brought to the islands by people before European settlers arrived.